CECADBioinformaticsCoreFacility/Beginners_R_Course_2025/README.md

 ### Prerequisites

+Participants are expected:

-Participants are expected to have the following installed on their computers before the course begins:
+1- to have the following installed on their computers before the course begins:

 You can find the installation guides once you click on them: